njhofmann/njhofmann.github.io/about_me.md

 # {{ page.title }}

-I am Nate Hofmann, I am an (incoming) software engineer at Microsoft, working on the Data Integration team with the Azure AI platform.
-I received my bachelor's from at Northeastern University studying computer science, with an emphasis on artificial intelligence research.
-A majority of my academic & work interests lie in the realms of building intelligent systems (machine learning, evolutionary algorithms, etc.), programming languages, and mathematics.
-On the side I spend time drawing, writing, hiking, or playing *Magic: The Gathering*!
+Hi, I'm Nate Hofmann!
+I'm a SWE at Microsoft on the Model-as-a-Service team in Azure ML.

-My resume is available on request!
+This site is collection / archive of personal projects & smattering of personal writings about programming, MTG, and other subjects.

-### Contact Me
+## Contact Me

 If you wish to contact me for any reason, I am best reached through either

 - a DM on [LinkedIn](https://www.linkedin.com/in/nate-hofmann/)

 - an email to `inatejh -at- gmail -dot- com`

 I love to collaborate and discuss ideas with others, so please feel free to reach out!